gwen001/s3-buckets-finder/README.md

 Options:
 	--bucket	single bucket name or listing file
-	--glue		characters used as a separator when concatenate all elements, default are dot, dash and underscore -h, --help	print this help
+	--glue		characters used as a separator when concatenate all elements, default are: dot, dash and underscore -h, --help	print this help
 	--list		do no perform any test, simply list the generated permutations --no-color	disable colored output